Auto Parts Marketing Ideas, New for 2025

 Parts marketing ideas using cross-promotion, cross-selling and upselling

-- “Good, better, best:” Classify your automotive products into different levels based on price, longevity, performance, or benefits/features.
+- “Good, better, best:” Classify your auto products into different levels based on price, longevity, performance, or benefits/features.
 This helps customers understand what they might get by spending a little more, or what they may miss out on buy looking at lower price points.
 The reason this is a good automotive marketing idea is because you can offer products to people willing to spend different amounts of money, or, you have a line of products that you can upsell to and get a customer to spend more money with you.
+It also builds trust because you’re offering customers options.

-- Upsell to “better” or “best” products: Like we said in idea number 11, once you classify products, you can use facts on longevity, performance, or benefits/features to upsell customers from the “good” products to “better” and from “better” to “best.”
+- Upsell to “better” or “best” auto parts: Like we pointed out in idea number 11, once you classify products, you can use facts on longevity, performance, or benefits/features to upsell customers from the “good” products to “better” and from “better” to “best.”

-- Cross-promote auto parts with other companies: Team up with complementary, non-competing companies for joint promotions.
-For example, a tire company and wheel company working together.
-Or a floor mat company and a seat cover company working together.
+- Cross-promote auto parts marketing with other companies: Team up with complementary, non-competing companies to do joint promotions.
+For example, a tire company and wheel company could work together.
+Or a floor mat company and a seat cover company could work together.
+Hedges & Company created blog content for multiple non-competing clients referencing their products.
+These blogs ranked well organically, got clients more exposure for their products and everyone benefited.

-- Local partnerships: For local auto parts stores, collaborate with local repair shops or garages (that you trust) to recommend your store to their customers, while you recommend their services to yours.
+- Local partnerships: For local auto parts stores, collaborate with local repair shops or garages (that you trust).
+Ask them to recommend your parts store to their customers, and in return you recommend their services to your customers.

-- Bundle deals: Offer complementary parts as kits or bundles.
-For example, brake rotors and pads.
-Offer the kit either at a discounted price, or at full price taking into account the added convenience or peace of mind to the customer.
-Make sure these bundles are included in your auto parts advertising using Google Shopping.
+- Bundle deals: Offer complementary auto parts as kits or bundles.
+For example, bundled brake rotors and pads.
+Offer the kit at either a discounted price, or at full price taking into account the added convenience or peace of mind to the customer when buying a kit.
+Make sure these kits/bundles are included in your auto parts advertising using Google Shopping.

-- “Buy this, need that:” On your website, link from product pages to other products you need for installation.
+- “Buy this, need that:” On your website, link from product pages to other products customers need for installation.
 In a store, use shelf-talker signs to guide customers to products in other aisles.
+Hedges & Company worked with a data source to populate this data and manufacturers saw an increase in B- and C-movers (a traditional way to classify product popularity in the aftermarket, with the most popular being A-movers).

 - “Buy this, consider that:” You’ll see this on sites where products are shown with “customers also bought these.”
 On your website, link from product pages to other recommended, complementary products.
-In a store, suggest related products.
+In a store, suggest related products to your customers with shelf-talker signs.

 - AI-driven product recommendations: Use AI to suggest complementary auto parts to customers, based on purchase history.